Infineon/multi-half-bridge/multi-half-bridge.wiki/pythonWiki.md

-# Getting Started with Python framework on Raspberry pi
+# Getting Started with Python framework on Raspberry Pi

-In this quick tutorial we will go through the step by step to get started with the Raspberry pi and TLE112EL shield.
+In this quick tutorial we will go through the step by step to get started with the Raspberry Pi and TLE112ES shield.

 ## Required experience
 * Experience level : Moderate